sophiaellis1313/tidelatest/_posts/2023-05-20-a-fresh-wave-spinta-studio.md

 In early 2013, just months after finishing his course in Southampton, Papa got his big break by landing a role at Hoek Design in Holland.
 Here, he was put in charge of performance analysis based on ‘computational fluid dynamics and velocity prediction programmes’.

 Over the next four years, Papa worked on a number of ground-breaking projects, among them the *WallyNano MKII* (2016), 152ft ketch *Elfje*, 128ft *Atalante*, 50m ketch *Meraki,* and J-Class yachts *Topaz* and *Svea*.
-He also became the designated Naval Architect for J-Class *Svea* (2019) which continues to compete and race, while receiving widespread acclaim for its fusion of 1930s design and cutting-edge technology.
+He also became the designated Naval Architect for J-Class *Svea*&nbsp;(2019) which continues to compete and race, while receiving widespread acclaim for its fusion of 1930s design and cutting-edge technology.
 It was then agreed that Papa would head to Mallorca – the hub of the Mediterranean Superyacht scene – while continuing to work for Hoek.
 It was an offer he couldn’t refuse.

 During his spell working remotely for Hoek, Papa would become more hands-on than ever.
 Collaborations with the likes of Italian carbon boat builder Mylius Yachts led to successful launches, including the ground-breaking Mylius 60 Canting Keel, *Cippa Lippa X*, while he continued to be closely involved with J-Class yachts.